rixth/jshintr/README.md

 The hashes are based on a sha1 off the trimmed code that caused the error, and the error itself.
 Therefore, the line number on which the error occurs does not matter, nor does whitespace before/after the offending code.
 A change in variable names or the like, however, will trigger a new issue that'll need to be skipped again.
 It's worth noting that identical errors starting at the same character will have each of their occurrences skipped.

 You can also hardcode these hashes in your source file, and they will be considered when your code is evaluated.
+This is done like this:

+    /*skipped 1add036f,b82945fd,1252ed09 */

+## Multiple rules in one file

+You can split a single source file in to multiple sections to be checked.
+This is the syntax:

+    /*jshintr-split*/

+Rules/skips etc will *not* be inherited from any other levels, so you will need to  If you specify ignore using the syntax below, the entire section will not be run through JSHint.

+    /*jshintr-split ignore*/

+You cannot split functions, splits can **only** go between function definitions.

 ## Apache handler